bnediction/reprogramming-with-bonesis/paper.md

 ### Software and data availability

 The software *BoNesis* is available at [github.com/bnediction/bonesis](https://github.com/bnediction/bonesis).
-Its use, sharing, and modification of this program and library is allowed for academic purpose only.
+Its use, sharing, and modification are allowed for academic purpose only.
 The notebook, models, and instructions for reproducing the results are available at [github.com/bnediction/reprogramming-with-bonesis](https://github.com/bnediction/reprogramming-with-bonesis).

 ### Funding